Blog

 Why 48 Hours?

 Most people default to “build first, validate later.”
 It feels productive.
 You’re making progress.
-The product is taking shape.

-But if the core idea doesn’t resonate, the MVP won’t save it.
-A polished version of something nobody wants is still something nobody wants.
+But if the core idea doesn’t resonate, the MVP won’t save it — a polished version of something nobody wants is still something nobody wants.

 A waitlist is different.
 It’s a micro-commitment.
 Low friction, but real.
 If someone won’t give you their email for free, they definitely won’t give you money later.